 Seasonal Rot: The overall stories, both short and overarching, were in decline from about 2007 up until 2010, when The Faerie's Ruin brought things back to a 2004-2006 level of awesome.

-Out of all plots, though, Atlas of the Ancients is the best example of Seasonal Rot; poor art (which is unforgivable when there were earlier plots like A Tale of Woe, which had GORGEOUS art); a really bad, almost non-existent story that was a Random Events Plot; and being a gaming event like the Daily Dare in a crappy plot guise.
-About the only good thing it brought was give us Moltara.
+Out of all plots, though, Atlas of the Ancients is the best example of Seasonal Rot; poor art (which is unforgivable when there were earlier plots like A Tale of Woe, which had GORGEOUS art); a really bad, almost non-existent story that was a Random Events Plot; Having a lot of Neocash Events in addition to the plot, which irked lots of users; and being a gaming event like the Daily Dare in a crappy plot guise.
+About the only good thing it brought was Moltara.

 Strawman Has a Point: Surprisingly in The Faerie's Ruin, Xandra has some good points for her evil deeds.She even has converted part of the audience to her cause (see Draco In Leather Pants).